Your ops team runs the warehouse on six Airtable bases and a Slack channel of corrections

 How to choose a developer in Portland

 Hire a team honest enough to tell you which workflows should stay in Airtable.
 The best internal-tools developers right-size: custom where integrity and scale matter, low-code where speed of change matters.
 Ask for a migration plan for your existing bases and an integration plan to ERP and inventory.
-Adjacent builds: warehouse management system, inventory management software, and business intelligence dashboards.
+Adjacent builds: warehouse management system, inventory management software, and business intelligence (BI) dashboards.

 - One app replaces six Airtable bases and the Slack correction channel